-As an operating active company, we are subject to legal proceedings and claims, either asserted or unasserted, which arise in the ordinary course of business.
+As an active operating company, we are subject to legal proceedings and claims, either asserted or unasserted, which arise in the ordinary course of business.
 Although the outcome of such proceedings and claims cannot be predicted with certainty, management does not believe that the outcome of any of these matters will have a material adverse effect on our business, results of operations, financial position or cash flows.
 Any litigation, however, involves potential risk and potentially significant litigation costs, and therefore there can be no assurance that any litigation which is now pending or which may arise in the future would not have such material adverse effect on our business, financial position, results of operations or cash flows.

 All American Semiconductor, Inc. ("All American" or "AASI") was a former distributor for the Company.
 On April 25, 2007, All American filed for Chapter 11 bankruptcy protection.
-At the time of the filing, we had US\$256 thousand of unpaid accounts receivable from All American.
-On April 17, 2009, SMI USA and related entities were named as defendants in an adversary proceeding filed by the AASI Creditor Liquidating Trust ("CLT") in the bankruptcy case pending in the U.S. Bankruptcy Court for the Southern District of Florida.
+At the time of the filing, the Company had US\$256 thousand of unpaid accounts receivable from All American.
+On April 17, 2009 SMI USA and related entities were named as defendants in an adversary proceeding filed by the AASI Creditor Liquidating Trust ("CLT") in the bankruptcy case pending in the U.S. Bankruptcy Court for the Southern District of Florida.
 The CLT was seeking the return of allegedly avoidable transfers in the amount of US\$854 thousand.
 SMI USA filed an answer and affirmative defenses.
 In March 2010, SMI USA settled with the CLT by paying the amount of US\$220 thousand and on April 1, 2010, the Bankruptcy Court granted the motion to approve stipulations to compromise controversy.
 On August 23, 2010, the Court entered an order dismissing the adversary proceeding.
 In June 2011, Liquidating Trustee for the CLT filed the AASI Creditor Liquidating Trustee's Seventeenth Omnibus Objection to Claims but in August 2011, withdrew it with respect to SMI USA's proof of claim.
-According to the CLT's letter dated September 9, 2011, it is currently finalizing its claims review process and preparing for distribution to beneficiaries who are holders of allowed claims and have rights to a distribution pursuant to the bankruptcy plan.
-In January 2012, January 2014, December 2014, July 2015 and October 2015, we received distributions of US\$21 thousand, US\$36 thousand, US\$12 thousand, US\$51 thousand and US\$31 thousand, respectively.
-On March 29, 2016, we received a final distribution of US\$112 thousand.
+As a holder of allowed claims, we are entitled to receive distribution pursuant to the bankruptcy plan.
+From 2012 to 2016, we received total distributions of US\$263 thousand from the CLT and believe we have received full payout of the settled claim.

 In 2006, FCI joined with other technology companies and invested in the Pangyo Silicon Park Construction Project Cooperative ("Pangyo Cooperative") in Korea.
 In July 2010, FCI, TLi Inc. ("TLI"), OCI Materials Co., Ltd ("OCI") and other companies withdrew from the Pangyo Cooperative and forfeited 10% of their total investment.
 FCI believes its loss was caused by bad will actions taken by TLI.
 In December 2011, FCI and OCI together filed a complaint against TLI at the Suwon District Court in Korea.
 In April 2013, the court dismissed the plaintiffs' complaints.
 The plaintiffs have decided not to appeal the court's decision.
+This case is officially closed.